Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/setup/snowflake-intelligence.md

 4. **Expand to additional use cases** as needed

 !!! success "Ready to Use"
-    Your Snowflake Intelligence agent is now connected to your OpenFlow pipeline and ready to answer natural language questions about your business documents!
+    Your Snowflake Intelligence agent is now connected to your Openflow pipeline and ready to answer natural language questions about your business documents!

 For more advanced configurations and troubleshooting, refer to the [official Snowflake Intelligence documentation](https://docs.snowflake.com/en/user-guide/snowflake-cortex/snowflake-intelligence).